 Because the heart is located left and center in the chest — and because heart disease is the leading cause of death in America — a heart attack is often the first thing people think of when they experience pain near their left breastbone.

 Squeezing, tightness, or pressure in the chest are common symptoms — but they don’t always occur.
-According to the National Heart, Lung, and Blood Institute, one-third of those experiencing heart attacks won’t have any pain.
+According to the National Heart, Lung, and Blood Institute, of those experiencing heart attacks won’t have any pain.
 When there is pain, it can last for a few minutes or come and go.
 Learn more about the warning signs of a heart attack.

 Other symptoms include: